hyunjunian/Poor-Charlie-s-Almanack/en.md

 Psychology, to me, as currently organized, is like electromagnetism after Faraday but before Maxwell—a lot has been discovered, but no one mind has put it all together in proper form.
 And it should be done because it wouldn’t be that hard to do—and it’s enormously important.

 Just open a psychology text, turn to the index, and look up envy.
 Well, envy made it into one or two or three of the Ten Commandments.
 Moses knew all about envy.
 The old Jews, when they were herding sheep, knew all about envy.
 It’s just that psychology professors don’t know about envy.
 Books that thick are teaching a psychology course without envy?
 And with no simple psychological denial?
 And no incentive-caused bias?

-> Books that thick are teaching a psychology course without envy?
-And with no simple psychological denial?
-And no incentive-caused bias?
->

 And psychological texts don’t deal adequately with combinations of factors.
 I told you earlier to be aware of the lollapalooza effect, when two or three or more forces are operating in the same direction.